 Short video of Klaus moving across southern France.
 0:00:19 secs

 The winter storm Klaus, an extra-tropical cyclone originating in the Bay of Biscay, swept in from the Atlantic and across southern France and northern Spain, reaching northern Italy and even the Adriatic Sea.
-A band of strong [60km/h] high-level [9 kilometres up] winds - a jetstreak - descended over the Bay of Biscay, stretching from the East Atlantic to western Europe.
-Ground level wind speeds were recorded at 180km/h [113 mph], and even at 200 km/h [125 mph] on the first inland higher ground.
+A band of strong [60km/h] high-level [9 kilometres up] winds - a jet streak - descended over the Bay of Biscay, stretching from the East Atlantic to western Europe.
+Ground level wind speeds were recorded at 180 km/h [113 mph] as the cyclone wind first hit the coast.
+The coastal protective dunes deflected the force of the cyclone up, and it descended with accumulated speed and force on the interior of the department.

 Satellite image of Klaus-related jetstreak approaching France, 00:00 on 23.02.09.
 Image: MeteoGroup